Obama: John McCain was 'a warrior, a statesman, a patriot'

 As the GOP nominee in 2008, McCain lost to Obama.
 In McCain's concession speech at the Arizona Biltmore, he graciously spoke of the significance of Obama's win, as the first African-American to hold the presidency.

-McCain's personal invitation to Bush, and to former President Barack Obama, to speak at the memorial service, was as much a gesture toward bipartisanship as was his pointed refusal to invite President Donald Trump.
+McCain's personal invitation to Bush and Obama to speak at the memorial service was as much a gesture toward bipartisanship as was his pointed refusal to invite President Donald Trump.

+It was a divide Obama indirectly addressed in his remarks as he praised McCain's independent streak.
+McCain believed "some principles transcend politics, that some values transcend party."

+"John believed in honest argument and hearing other views.
+He understood that if we get in the habit of bending the truth to suit political expediency or party orthodoxy, our democracy will not work.
+That's why he was willing to buck his own party at times."

 Contributing: Doug Stanglin, USA TODAY